 This week, we have a few guest chefs who were kind enough to share their favorite kickers:

-• 82 degrees Fahrenheit, AKA the average monthly high for the month of September in Atlanta, AKA your first full month of classes in grad school, AKA torture (?)
+- 82 degrees Fahrenheit, AKA the average monthly high for the month of September in Atlanta, AKA your first full month of classes in grad school, AKA torture (?)

-• 24 hours of driving in 4 days + 8 hours in 2 days 1 car tow to a remote location 10 miles away + 1 additional car tow by "those people"(the people who don't like their jobs)
++ 1 car tow to a remote location 10 miles away + 1 additional car tow by "those people"(the people who don't like their jobs) - 24 hours spent on a bus between DC and NYC in 2 months

-• 1 BLT: "Big Love Triangle" (I must say, never in my life have I ever heard this acronym, nor did I understand it the first 5 times I read it)-- actually, it is more of a tridecagon.
+- 1 BLT: "Big Love Triangle" (I must say, never in my life have I ever heard this acronym, nor did I understand it the first 5 times I read it)-- actually, it is more of a tridecagon.
 A Big Love Tridecagon.
 Can't really get much worse than that, shape wise.

 If you think I wouldn't put this result for "tridecagon" up,